Table of Contents

 Measurement Challenges of Firearm Ownership

-Determining precise firearm ownership statistics involves navigating incomplete data and conflicting methodologies.
-While surveys remain a primary tool, methodological constraints and privacy concerns create significant gaps.
-For instance, household polls often miss unregistered weapons or individuals hesitant to disclose possession.
+Determining precise firearm ownership statistics is difficult due to incomplete data and differing methodologies.
+While surveys provide useful insights, privacy concerns and underreporting limit their reliability.
+Household polls often miss unregistered or inherited firearms, or respondents reluctant to disclose ownership.

 Survey Limitations and Estimation Techniques